tencent-cloud-na/spinnaker/README.md

 # Deploy Spinnaker on TKE

 Follow the process below, you should be able to install Spinnaker on Tencent Cloud TKE service.
-After installation, you can find
+After installation, you can find an example of application [here](https://github.com/tencent-cloud-na/spinnaker/blob/main/DEPLOY.md).

 ## Step 1: Install Halyard